4 Veteran Owned Businesses (Veteran Entrepreneurs) to Know

 In September 2017, one of the nation’s largest grocery retailers bought Plated for $300 million.

-2. Millie, founded by Ken Robbins, U.S. Army, Armor & Jason Dempsey, US Army Infantry.
+Founded by Ken Robbins, U.S. Army, Armor & Jason Dempsey, US Army Infantry.

 Because of this, these moves are a significant source of stress for military families.
 Unfortunately, few quality resources are available to assist with the moving process.
-It’s difficult to find an agent military families can trust when looking to buy a house.
+It’s difficult to find an agent that military families can trust when looking to buy a house.

 Robbins & Dempsey’s goal is to make MILLIE a one-stop shop and the most visible and trusted resource for veterans and military families that are PCSing.

-3. Sword and Plough, founded by Emily Núñez Cavness, active duty officer in the U.S. Army Military Intelligence Corps & Betsy Núñez
+Founded by Emily Núñez Cavness, active duty officer in the U.S. Army Military Intelligence Corps & Betsy Núñez

 Sword & Plough founders, sisters Emily Núñez Cavness and Betsy Núñez, grew up in a military family.
 Emily’s experiences serving in the Army inspired her to start Sword & Plough with the mission to strengthen civil-military understanding, empower veteran employment, and reduce waste.